Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Preliminaries

-We estimate $\hat{g}$ with the new proposed kernel loss function: This loss function is based on the log-likelihood formulation of a kernel density estimator using a kernel function \( K_h \), applied to the residuals.
+A second choice for the data fidelity term is a kernel-based loss derived from a log-likelihood formulation.
+Given observations \((X_i,Y_i)_{i=1}^n\), define: This loss function is based on the log-likelihood formulation of a kernel density estimator using a kernel function \( K_h \), applied to the residuals.
 Unlike the mean squared error (MSE) loss, which lacks adaptability to varying noise distributions, the proposed loss function provides robustness by accommodating different noise settings.
 This characteristic ensures that the estimator remains statistically reliable in the large-sample regime.
 The proposed $\hat{\mathcal{R}}_n(g)$ involves a tuning parameter $h$.
-We use exponential kernel for this $K_h$, and we use $\mathcal{A}(X X^\top)$ and we get the loss function $\hat{g}$:
+For implementation we use the exponential kernel Then we use $\mathcal{A}(\cdot)$ to replace $g(\cdot)$ and BM factorization form to get the explicit form $\hat{g}$: